-- The U.S. Geological Survey (USGS) Massachusetts Drought Watch page has links to average streamflow maps and drought advisories, along with information on national drought conditions and links to USGS drought publications.
+- The U.S. Geological Survey (USGS) Massachusetts Drought Watch has links to average streamflow maps and drought advisories, along with information on national drought conditions and links to USGS drought publications.

 Water Conservation in Your Home

-- The Massachusetts Water Resources Authority (MWRA) Tips for Saving Water at Home page provides a list of easy ways to conserve water (and reduce your water bill).
+- The Massachusetts Water Resources Authority (MWRA) Tips for Saving Water at Home provides a list of easy ways to conserve water (and reduce your water bill).

 - The Operation WaterSense Program from MWRA offers free water-saving fixtures to its residential customers.